pydicom/pydicom/doc/old/base_element.rst

   >>> "PatientName" in ds  # or (0x0010,0x0010) in ds
   True

-To remove an element from the :class:`Dataset<dataset.Dataset>`,  use the ``del`` operator::
+To remove an element from the :class:`Dataset<dataset.Dataset>`  use the ``del`` operator::

   >>> del ds.SoftwareVersions  # or del ds[0x0018, 0x1020]